JPingAMMS/tidyRnaEdit/README.md

 path_save="."  # change to your save_directory_path
 write.csv(diff_sig_anno, file=paste0(path_save,"/diff_sig_anno.csv"), row.names = FALSE)

-# recoding site
+# extract recoding site
 diff_sig_recoding_site = diff_sig_anno %>% dplyr::filter(Func.wgEncodeGencodeBasicV34=="exonic")

 diff_sig_recoding_site %>% head
 ```

+---

 # Run with your data

 ## Download the example data of REDItools outTables.

 We provided an example data at [github](https://github.com/JPingAMMS/tidyRnaEdit_exampledata), which you can download at your PC.

-Then, unzip the `tidyRnaEdit_exampledata.zip`.
+Then, unzip the `tidyRnaEdit_exampledata.zip`, which are,

-The files named `*outTable.gz` are REDItools outTables.
+1. The files named `*outTable.gz` are REDItools outTables.
 Only chr17 is provided for test.
-The file `reditools_sample.xlsx` is a dataframe of 3 columns, including filepath, sampleid, group.
+2. The file `reditools_sample.xlsx` is a dataframe of 3 columns, including filepath, sampleid, group.

 NOTE:
 1. `*outTable.gz` is the standard output by REDItools.